yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 ### Mode of Submission ###
 In this assignment, you will be using [GitHub](https://github.com) for submitting your code and receiving feedback.
 The required files TODO: Overlaps.m, PEShape.h, PERectangle.h and PERectangle.m should be in a single directory called `ps01`.
 This directory should be inside the root directory of the private repository assigned to you.
 You must upload all your work to the master branch of this remote repository.
 You will be graded on the latest commit on the master branch before the deadline.

-The following is a typical workflow to set up the integration with Xcode.
+The following is a typical workflow to set up the integration with Xcode:

 1. Use the git clone command to get a local copy of your remote repository located at `https://github.com/NUS-CS3217-AY1213/<yourreponame>`.
 This is a one-time operation and should not be repeated for every PS.
 For successive problem sets, you would just be creating appropriate directories inside this repository as mentioned above.
 2. Create a new subdirectory called `ps01` in your local repository.
 Use the `git add` command to track it.
 3. Create a new Xcode project for this assignment and save it to `ps01`.
 Xcode will automatically inherit the git repo settings, following which you can push/pull/merge etc. to the remote repo.
 4. Once you are satisfied with your work, push your changes to the master branch using Xcode.

 When you build your project, a directory called build containing the binaries appears in your project folder.
 It is needless and time-consuming to have git upload these files to the remote repo, so you can ignore this directory when syncing with the remote.
 The way to do this is add a file called `.gitignore` containing the line build/ to the root directory of your local repository.
-This line is called a pattern or rule, and tells git to ignore any directory named build anywhere below the current level in the directory tree.
+This line is called a pattern or rule, and tells git to ignore ￼￼any directory named build anywhere below the current level in the directory tree.
 You can add more rules to this file to define which files or directories you want git to ignore.

 **Important Note:** All the required files should be directly inside the `ps01` directory.
 Even though your TAs will be reading every single line of your code, we will be compiling and doing high-level tests of your code using an automatic script.
 You must also include all the files we specified or the scripts might fail.
 If you fail to comply with our instructions, points will be taken off.